 Round 1: Chain 12 stitches, join with a sl st to the first chain, ch 1.
 Be careful not to twist the chain when you join it.
 (12)

 *My chain of 12 was 2.5 inches and I found that this fit a regular sized freezie perfectly.
 You may need to go up or down a hook size or change your number of chain stitches to achieve this measurement.
-You will need to increase this a lot to fit a jumbo size freezie.
+You will need to increase this to fit a jumbo size freezie.
 For the jumbo size freezies, I followed this pattern, however, I used a 4.5mm hook and began with a starting chain of 14, instead of 12.

 Round 2: SC in each stitch around, join to first SC, ch 1 (12)